volles-kaennchen/volles-kaennchen/README.md

 ### Hi gorgeous.. 👋

+### About me:

 ## ***"Computers are just rocks we tricked into thinking by putting lightning inside of them." 💻✨***

+🌱 I'm currently working on my RGB pad.
+    There's so much exciting stuff to explore - from simple lighting effects to tricky puzzles.
+    Or maybe it'll end up being a colorful keyboard after all?
+    As always, you can find the code in the repository.

 ### 💻 What's inside Big-Big Brain?
 <p>
   <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white"/>